 Induction ceremonies for new lawyers are held twice annually, usually in May and October.

 The Board recommends that you file a student registration application in the first year of law school.
 By registering with the Board as a law student, you will pay a lower fee, and you will obtain a preliminary decision from the Board as to your character and fitness.
 Certified legal internships (CLIs) are available to law school students.
 In order to participate in these internships, you must obtain a preliminary decision regarding your character and fitness from the Florida Board of Bar Examiners.
 This is an important reason to file a student registration in the first year of law school.

 In addition to the character and fitness investigation and the Bar examination, applicants seeking admission to The Florida Bar are required to receive a degree from an American Bar Association-accredited law school (or, if the degree is from a nonaccredited law school, the applicant must have 10 years of practice in another state before being considered for admission).

 For information on admission or to file an application for admission to The Florida Bar, visit the Board’s website at www.floridabarexam.org.

 The Florida Bar is the third-largest unified Bar, meaning that all lawyers who practice in the state must be members of the Bar.
-There are about 106,000 members of The Florida Bar, as of the beginning of 2018.
+There were about 106,000 members of The Florida Bar, as of the beginning of 2018.

 As a member of the Bar, each lawyer is expected to devote some time to the improvement of the profession.
 Lawyers participate in the work of the Bar and uphold the established ethical standards and discipline procedures.
 The Bar helps protect the public from harm that could result in unqualified people practicing law.